petr-kalinin/progtexts2/python_basics_en/3_arrays.rst

 So, we save passenger's number (i.e. :math:`i`) exactly to this element of array :math:`b`, i.e. to :math:`b[a[i]-1]`.
-But here we once again face the fact that real passengers\' numbers start from 1 and index :math:`i` starts with zero, so we should save :math:`i+1`, not :math:`i`.
+But here we once again face the fact that real passengers' numbers start from 1 and index :math:`i` starts with zero, so we should save :math:`i+1`, not :math:`i`.

 It remains only to output the array :math:`b`.
 The entire code::